makunmadar/Machine_Learning_dev/README.md

 This repository contains many project-specific scripts that are not required for the emulation.
 I suggest the main Python scripts to focus on are:

+- Loading_functions
+  - a list of functions that I have created that are relevant for data generation, model training, optimisation and evaluation for my project
 - Data Generation
   - Formating the training data for the emulator training and calibration
 - MultiOut_ML